 Nicol: Hurry up and make a wish – the candles are melting.

 Sue: I wish this was the 150th story!

-Nicol: It won’t come true because you said it out loud.
+Nicol: That won’t come true now because you said it out loud.

-Me: Just slice the bloody thing open, I want to see if you made it with real blood.
+Me: Just slice it open, I want to see if you made it with real blood.